PSFC Chernomorets Burgas: Stadium and Sports Complex

 Chernomorets plays its home games at the Lazur Stadium.
 Lazur Stadium is a multi-use stadium in Burgas, Bulgaria.
 It is currently used mostly for football matches.
 The stadium holds 18,037 people and it is 3 star rated by UEFA.
 The stadium was opened in 1967 and was renovated in 1997 and 2009.

 Chernomorets Arena is a future modern stadium in Burgas, which is going to be the new home ground of Chernomorets Burgas.
 The new venue will be built in the place of the old home ground of FC Chernomorets, the Chernomorets Stadium, and will have a capacity of 30,000 spectators and a possible expansion to 55,000.
 It is scheduled to be opened in 2017.
-The construction will start in the summer of 2013, because of the current demolishing process of the old stadium and the global financial crisis, and will cost 500 million euros, making it one of the most expensive stadiums in Europe.
+Construction was delayed to the summer of 2013, because of the demolishing process of the old stadium and the 2008 financial crisis, and will cost 500 million euros, making it one of the most expensive stadiums in Europe.
 The stadium will be probably rated with an elite ranking by UEFA and will host Champions League and Europa League matches in Burgas and Eastern Bulgaria.

 In July 2009, the owner of the club announced an ambitious plan to build a modern sports complex for the club in the Sarafovo neighborhood of Burgas.
 The sports complex will be named Sharks Nest and will include two training pitches and one training pitch with artificial turf, an administrative building for the team and one building for the management of the football club.
-The construction of the sports complex started the same month and was finished in July, 2010 at a cost of €20 million.
+The construction of the sports complex started the same month and was finished in July 2010 at a cost of €20 million.